Loree Rodkin: Designs

-While working as an interior home designer for celebrity clients, Rodkin come across worn jewelry that she would buy and repair.
+While working as an interior home designer for celebrity clients, Rodkin came across worn jewelry that she would buy and repair.
 These experiences led her to six years later oversee her own jewelry design studio and launch a collection of Gothic-inspired jewelry called Loree Rodkins Gothic.
 Her first sales were to Tommy Perse, then owner of the Maxfield boutique in West Hollywood.
 Elizabeth Taylor and Barbra Streisand were among her earliest clients.
 Her most famous piece is a bondage ring, reminiscent of medieval finger armor.

 Her designs were further popularized by First Lady Michelle Obama, who wore Rodkin's 61-carat diamond celestial earrings, a 13-carat diamond cocktail ring and diamond bangles, to the 2009 inaugural balls.
 The jewelry now hangs in the permanent collection at the National Museum of American History of the Smithsonian Institution.

 Rodkin's flagship store is in Tokyo, Japan.
 Her designs are also sold in retail specialty stores globally.
 Her clientele has included Elton John, Mary-Kate and Ashley Olsen, Madonna, Daphne Guinness, Mary J. Blige, Cher, Rihanna and Steven Tyler.

 Rodkin's collection includes a bath and body product line, eyewear, fragrances and candles.
 In 2014, she launched a jewelry line, Hunrod, with French designer Michèle Lamy.
 She collaborated with perfumer and Hennessy heir Kilian Hennessy to launch a niche perfume line, called By Kilian, in 2016.

 Rodkin's jewelry designs employ elements of Art Nouveau and Gothic stylings.
 She makes use of symbolism, engraving and works with precious stones, gold and platinum.
 Crosses have also been an important element in Rodkin's brand since she founded it in the 1980s, which she has used to evoke a medieval fashion style.